Redocly/developer-portal-starter/developer-portal/fast-api-integration-guide.md

 `fast --env=sandbox test-suite *`

-For full documentation on the list of test cases, see the full reference documentation [here](https://www.notion.so/DRAFT-Public-BE-Reference-Checkout-Documentation-79f563ec12d04dbe807fe6f3f146e8ac).
+For full documentation on the list of test cases, see the reference documentation (coming soon).

 # 6. Moving to production